RamSailopal/YottaDBvsRocksDB/README.md

 **Sequentual reads** - Reading the 466550 records back one after the other

 **Random writes** - Overwriting 1000 random records from each database.
-Record numbers are taken from the random.txt file in both the raocksdb and yottadb directories.
+Record numbers are taken from the random.txt file in both the rocksdb and yottadb directories.

 **Random reads** - Reading back the same 1000 records.